victor-am/fork-fvtt-cyberpunk-red-core/README.md

  1. Clone the repo!
  2. Check the Trello!
- 3. Chat with use on Discord!
+ 3. Chat with us on Discord!
  4. Profit???

 # Features Planned